calculuswhiz/SHARC-assembly-Sublime-Syntax/README.md

-SHARC assembly Sublime Syntax
+SHARC assembly Sublime Syntax (The DSP board from Analog Devices.)
 =============================

 A syntax definition for the SHARC assembly language.
 I think it works reasonably well.
 As far as I know, no other ones exist.
+I have tested it only on the 21364 EZ-Kit Lite.
+I do not know about other boards.

 Installation (Windows):
 - Get sublime_text (get the 32 bit if you want to crack it).